 The Carriage House guestrooms currently have some of the highest room rates on the resort, and the expanded spa is often rated one of the best in the country.
-Kahler Slater also completed the golfers' locker rooms at Whistling Straits, home to the 2010 PGA Championship and other signature golf events.
+Kahler Slater also completed the golfers' locker rooms at Whistling Straits, home to three PGA Championships and several other signature golf events.

 Recognized with a Five-star Award by Forbes Travel, one of only 47 in the world.